-- Tuition Deposit (deducted from first semester tuition) - Student Information Sheet - Identity verification-requires a government-issued ID - Proof the student resides in Virginia - Statement of Financial Responsibility - Background screening processed through specified service provider\ - Drug testing processed through specified service provider\ - Immunization and Medical Records management through specified service provider\ - CPR certification.\ Only the American Heart Association BLS for the Healthcare Provider will be accepted.
-(Not applicable to Nurse Aide Program) - Textbooks\ - Student Uniforms from a specified service provider\ (Not applicable to the Surgical Technology, Nurse Aide, and RN-to-BSN Programs)
+- Tuition Deposit (credited towards first semester tuition) - Student Information Sheet - Identity verification-requires a government-issued ID - Proof the student resides in Virginia - Background screening processed through specified service provider - Drug testing processed through specified service provider - Immunization and Medical Records management through specified service provider - CPR certification.
+Only the American Heart Association BLS for the Healthcare Provider will be accepted.
+(Not applicable to Nurse Aide Program) - Textbooks - Student Uniforms from a specified service provider if applicable.

-\Fees and expenses charged by an external service provider are the responsibility of the applicant/student and are not covered in the College's applicant processing fee or tuition.
+^{}Fees and expenses charged by an external service provider are the responsibility of the applicant/student and are not covered in the College's applicant processing fee or tuition.